mwozniak/bookmark-manager/README.md

 ## Description

-BM is a bookmark manager which helps user organize and manage bookmarks and notes  in a simple and effective way.
+Bookmark Manager helps user organize and manage bookmarks and notes  in a simple and effective way.
 Every bookmark can be be categorized in selected category and be tagged.
 It is possible to explore bookmarks by browsing tags or categories.
 Every tag or category can be edited or deleted.
 There is also the possibility to search for bookmarks.
 The app is fully configurable, options can be set in a config file.